-One tells us that when he was in college he and a group of students were invited to the x-ray room of a well-known physician and surgeon.
-This physician with a nurse to assist him gave a demonstration of x-ray, which was then a new invention.
-They were all thrilled when the doctor placed one of the students on a stool with glass legs and had him take hold of the electrodes.
-The doctor set the electric machine going, but nothing unusual happened until the doctor pointed his finger at the young man's nose and a fire leaped between the hose and doctor's finger.
-This happened because the body of the man on the stool had become saturated with electricity.
+One tells us that when he was in college he and a group of students were invited to the X-Ray Room of a well-known physician and surgeon.
+This physician, with a nurse to assist him, gave a demonstration of X-Ray, which was then a new invention.
+They were all thrilled when the doctor placed one of the students on a stool having glass legs and had him take hold of the electrodes.
+The doctor set the electric machine going, but nothing unusual happened until the doctor pointed his finger at the young man's nose and fire leaped between the doctor's finger and the young man's nose.
+This happened because the body of the student had become saturated with electricity.

 Here is what God will do for us.
-He fills us with the Spirit of Christ and our lives will then be constantly showing forth the life of the Christ.
+He fills us with the Spirit of Christ and our lives will then be constantly showing forth the life of Christ.

-Let me tell you two stories which seem to me well sum up all I have been trying to say.
-One day a millionaire called at a friend's home in England.
+Let me tell you two stories which it seems to me will sum up all I have been trying to say.
+One day a millionaire called at a friend's house in England.
 A maid opened the door and showed him in.
 She did not know who he was, but when she went to the kitchen she said to the cook, "That is the most miserable man I have ever seen in my life."
-Contrast that man with the great Christian from India who also called upon a minister friend in London.
+Contrast that man with the greater Christian from India who also called upon a minister friend in London.
 When the maid came to the door, she asked what name she should give.
-The great Christian replied, "Sadbu Sundar Singh."
-This name was more than the maid could manage to pronounce, so she went to the study to inform the minister and said, "There is a gentleman to see you, sir."
+The great Christian replied, "Sadhu Sundar Singh."
+This name was more than the maid could manage to pronounce, so she went to the study to inform the minister and said, "There's a gentleman to see you, sir."
 "What name?" asked the minister; to which the maid replied, "I did not quite catch the name, but he is wonderfully like Jesus Christ."

-Here is the point - God sent Christ to redeem us that He might make new men out of us.
-Men who would have a new center of life, a new purpose in life and would so be empowered by Him that we would act like Christ - even perhaps come to look as people picture Him looking.
+Here is the point: God sent Christ to redeem us that He might make New Men out of us: men who will have a new center of life, a new purpose in life, and will so be empowered by Him that they will act like Christ - even perhaps come to look as people picture Him looking.